-For many years the Rooms were a great success, hosting a variety of important events, including a dinner held by the Lord Mayor of London to celebrate the arrival of the railway to the town.
-However, as the range of public places of entertainment increased, big functions began to forsake the Assembly Rooms for other venues.
+For many years the Assembly Rooms were a great success, hosting a variety of important events, including a dinner held by the Lord Mayor of London to celebrate the arrival of the railway to the town.

-In about 1869 the rooms were hired to the equivalent of the Territorial Army, and by 1911 arrangements were made for the War Office to accept full responsiblity for the site.
-More recently the Assembly Rooms have been used by the Faversham Army Cadets and Air Training Corps units.
+In about 1869 the rooms were hired to the equivalent of the Territorial Army, and by 1911 arrangements were made for the War Office to accept full responsibility for the site.
+More recently the Assembly Rooms were used by the Faversham Army Cadets and Air Training Corps.
+(Link to Faversham Life article)

-In 2010 a new charitable trust, the Faversham Buildings Preservation Trust, was formed to buy the Rooms.
-The purchase was made possible with the help of a substantial loan from the Architectural Heritage Fund and the site was transferred to the Trust’s ownership at the end of April 2011.
+In 2010 a new charitable trust, the Faversham Buildings Preservation Trust, was formed to buy the Rooms and the purchase was made possible with the help of a substantial loan from the Architectural Heritage Fund.

 May 2011 saw the launch of a six year plan to restore this magnificent Victorian hall to the splendour reflected in the painting of it in 1853.